 It is a violation of the Antarctic Conservation Act (ACA) to dump any kind of hazardous chemicals into Antarctic waters.
-This means that absolutely no regulated chemicals are to be poured down the laboratory sinks.
+This means that absolutely no regulated chemicals of any quantity are to be poured down the laboratory sinks.
 All such waste must be documented, packaged, and sent to the U.S. for disposal.

 Consult the MLT or MPC prior to generating any regulated chemical waste.
-If you have ANY questions as to what is and what is not a regulated waste, please ask.
+If you have ANY questions as to what is a regulated waste, please ask.